 Stuart Ross is a writer, editor, and writing teacher living in Cobourg, Ontario.
 He is the acclaimed author of 20 books of poetry, fiction, and essays.
 As an editor, he has worked with both award-winning senior authors and emerging young writers.
 His recent books include Our Days in Vaudeville (Mansfield Press, 2014), A Hamburger in a Gallery (DC Books, 2015), Further Confessions of a Small Press Racketeer (Anvil Press, 2015), and A Sparrow Came Down Resplendent (Wolsak and Wynn, 2016).
 His collection You Exist.
 Details Follow.
 (Anvil Press, 2012) won the sole award given to an anglophone writer by the Montreal-based l’Académie de la vie litteraire au tournant du 21e siècle.
 Three other collections were shortlisted for the ReLit Award for Poetry, and Farmer Gloomy’s New Hybrid (ECW Press, 1999) was shortlisted for the 2000 Trillium Book Award, given to the best book published in Ontario that year.
 His novel Snowball, Dragonfly, Jew (ECW Press, 2011) was co-winner of the 2012 Mona Elaine Adilman Award for Fiction on a Jewish Theme.
 Stuart has taught writing workshops across the country, and was the 2010 Writer-in-Residence at Queen’s University.
 He is currently working on several poetry and fiction projects, as well as a memoir.

-Stuart is a member of the InkWell collective.
+Stuart teaches poetry at InkWell and is a member of the InkWell collective.